Corporate Governance Statement

-As Chairman, it is my responsibility, working with my fellow board colleagues, to ensure that the highest standards of corporate governance are embraced throughout the Group and to manage the Board in the best interests of the Group’s many stakeholders.
+As Chairman, it is my responsibility, working with my Board colleagues, to ensure we follow the highest standards of corporate governance throughout the Group and to manage the Board in the best interests of the Group’s many stakeholders.
 It is also my responsibility to communicate with shareholders and make sure the Board knows about any shareholder concerns.

 GBG’s Statement of Compliance with the QCA Corporate Governance Code

 The information contained below was last reviewed on 30 June 2020:

 Our vision is to be the leader in identity data intelligence, informing business decisions between people and organisations globally.
 Our strategy is to create and maintain unique online products and services that give our customers added value and are strong enough to let us create new markets and win new business.
 We achieve this by investing in people, business and product development and applying innovation, quality and excellence in everything we do.

 Our strategy, business model and business operations are in the Strategic Review.
 The Executive Team, led by the Chief Executive, is responsible for recommending the Group’s strategy to the Board, based on the interests of our shareholders, customers, employees and other stakeholders.
 The Board is fully involved in discussing and developing our strategy and business model with the Executive Team before we implement it.
 The Executive Team is then responsible for putting the strategy into action and managing the business day-to-day.

 As they follow our strategy and operational plans, the Executive and Management teams will usually face day-to-day challenges that we see as our principal risks and uncertainties.
 We have agreed steps to mitigate them and we always look to follow these steps whenever the risks appear.
 You can find more details of our internal control and risk management process here.